tejakorlapati1234/Maventra-Test/README.md

 ### How to run function app on local manchine
-Run the 'ng serve' for a dev serve
+Run the `ng serve` for a dev serve

 func start # http://localhost:4200/